The Great Smoky Mountain’s Waterfall Hiking Guide for Families

 Be Prepared

 Before setting out on any hike, make sure you are prepared.
 Not to scare you, but with 800 miles of wooded forests it helps to plan ahead.
 Some essentials for your trip include, good hiking shoes, water, snacks, layered clothing, sunscreen, maps, and a rain jacket or poncho.
-Here is a detailed Daypack Trip Essential Packing List that can help you assemble your hiking daypack to have a great start, especially when hiking with children.
+Here is a detailed Daypack Trip Essential Packing List that can help you assemble your hiking daypack with all the key items, especially when hiking with children.

 Tips for Hiking in the Smoky Mountains